Round the Twist: Launch

 To launch the program, the ACTF and the Australian Broadcasting Corporation (ABC) transformed one of the ABC's Elsternwick studios into a Round the Twist set.
 Four Foundation staff members attended the MIPCOM market in Cannes, France, in October 1992 to launch the second series of Round the Twist and Lift Off on the international market.

 The second series of Round the Twist was a major success when it was screened on BBC1 in the United Kingdom in early 1993.
 It was rated the first most popular children's program in the United Kingdom by the time it had finished airing.
 BBC Enterprises entered into a contract with the ACTF for the release of Round the Twist in the United Kingdom.
 Series 2 was also sold to Germany, Austria, Italy, France, Portugal, Ireland, Greece, Zimbabwe, and Thailand in 1993.

 Family Album on ABC

-Throughout 1994 the ABC presented a family viewing hour, Family Album, from 6.00 pm to 7.00 pm on Saturday, from 26 February 1994 to January 1995.
+In 1994, the ABC presented a family viewing hour, Family Album, from 6.00 pm to 7.00 pm on Saturday, from 26 February 1994 to January 1995.
 The slot was conceived by Edgar in recognition of 1994 being the International Year of the Family.

 The Foundation produced a study guide to accompany the Family Album series, which included information on individual programs and activities for students to supplement Round the Twist, and was sent out to all schools in Australia.